LibertyDSNP/spec/pages/Messages/Signatures.md

 The process for generating signatures for DSNP announcements consists of three distinct steps:

-1. Serialize the DSNP announcement, if not encrypted
+1. Serialize the DSNP announcement, if not encrypted.
-1. Hash the serialized string
+1. Hash the serialized string.
-1. Sign the hash
+1. Sign the hash.

 To serialize messages, objects must first be converted to a string then prepended with the standard [Ethereum RPC prefix](https://eth.wiki/json-rpc/API#eth_sign).
 To convert messages to a string, each key of the DSNP object should be concatenated with its value in alphabetical order.